Student examining artwork inside Tyler.

 Visual Studies Thesis Projects

-Seniors in the visual studies program at Tyler develop and refine their thesis experience over two semesters.
-With support from faculty-mentors, you research and produce a one-of-a-kind final project to earn your degree.
+Seniors in the visual studies program at Tyler develop and refine their thesis projects over two semesters.
+With support from faculty-mentors, you research, produce and publicly exhibit your work and write a thesis/research paper.

 Visual Studies FAQs

-Here are a few answers to common questions about the visual studies BA degree from the Tyler School of Art and Architecture.
+Here are a few answers to common questions about the visual studies BA in studio arts degree from the Tyler School of Art and Architecture.

 What can you do with a visual studies degree?